mikejohnson51/AHGestimation/paper/paper.md

 2. **Fit AHG Parameters**: AHG parameters are estimated using the hybrid modeling approach.
 3. **Estimate and Plot Cross-Section Shape**: The shape of the associated cross-section is estimated and plotted with an area-depth relation.

-The script to generate the plot can be found [here](image.R), and the `nwis` data object is exported with the package to provides field measurements taken at [USGS site 01096500 on the Nashua River at East Pepperell in Massachusetts](https://waterdata.usgs.gov/nwis/measurements/?site_no=01096500&agency_cd=USGS).
+The script to generate the plot found in \autoref{fig:ahg-1} can be found [here](https://github.com/mikejohnson51/AHGestimation/blob/master/paper/image.R), and the `nwis` data object is exported with the package to provides field measurements taken at [USGS site 01096500 on the Nashua River at East Pepperell in Massachusetts](https://waterdata.usgs.gov/nwis/measurements/?site_no=01096500&agency_cd=USGS).

 ``` r
 nwis